01445 741333 | The Original Collection

 Falconry Experience

 Fancy something a bit different?
-Our Lodge is partnered with Falconry Scotland and gives you the opportunity to fly these majestic birds of prey and owls in our beautiful grounds.
-Every experience can be tailored to make it just right for you!
+Our Lodge has partnered with Falconry Scotland to give you the opportunity to fly owls and majestic birds of prey in our beautiful grounds.
+Every experience can be tailored to make it just right for you and your family.

 Why a luxurious Scottish hotel and unforgettable wildlife are the perfect pair

 So, if you’re dreaming of a getaway with nature quite literally on your doorstep, Shieldaig Lodge Hotel is the perfect place to be.
 You don’t have to go far to spot otters playing in the bay, deer roaming the forests, or eagles soaring overhead.
-After a day spent on a sea kayaking tour, trying your hand at falconry or simply soaking up the sights, why not come back and treat yourself to a delicious meal, cosy drink in the lounge, or even a classic afternoon tea.
-You’ve definitely earned it.
+After a day spent on a Sea Kayaking Tour, try your hand at falconry or simply soaking up the sights from the comfort of our well-stocked bar or fine-dining restaurant.
+And you can rest from a day exploring the sites in our cosy bedrooms.

 EXPLORE MORE…